Genre: Fantasy, Romance, New Adult

 - The cover: Who wouldn’t love the cover?
 It is eye-catching!
 I wanted to see a white UK edition of this book.
 Definitely gonna buy it.

 - The consequences: Tamlin was the one who made Feyre pay for her mistake.
 Feyre will live in the faeries for the rest of her life because payment for a life is another life.
 I wouldn’t think that Sarah J. Maas can trick her readers.
-That was interesting…and I was gullible on that part, I should foresee that I should analyze the story but the writing is so elegant that I lost it.

 - The main character: Feyre has a stubborn character which is a good asset because it is an aggressive and strong personality.
 Comparing it to Celaena, the same female protagonist of Sarah J. Maas from another series, they have the same stubbornness and irritating decision-making skills but Feyre’s stubbornness is beyond imagination!
 I am hating her for that but I do love her too.